DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

-In~\cite{Baker2000}, authors relaxed the criteria of selection of POHs and proposed an aggressive version of the \direct{} algorithm. \directa's main idea is to select and divide at least one hyper-rectangle from each group of different diameters $(\delta^k_i)$ having the lowest function value.
-Therefore, using \directa{} in the situation presented in~\cref{fig:poh}, a hyper-rectangle with the center point $c_3$ would also be selected and divided.
-The aggressive version performs much more function evaluations per iteration compared to other \direct-type methods.
+In~\cite{Baker2000}, the authors relaxed the selection criteria of POHs and proposed an aggressive version of the \direct{} algorithm. \directa's main idea is to select and divide at least one hyper-rectangle from each group of different diameters $(\delta^k_i)$ having the lowest function value.
+Therefore, using \directa{} in the situation presented in~\cref{fig:poh}, a hyper-rectangle with the slightest measure $\delta_i^k$ would also be selected and divided.
+The aggressive version performs more function evaluations per iteration than other \direct-type methods.
 From the optimization point of view, such an approach seems less favorable since it ``wastes'' function evaluations by exploring unnecessary (non-potentially optimal) hyper-rectangles.
 However, such a strategy is much more appealing in a parallel environment, as was shown in~\cite{He2009part2,He2009part1,He2010,Watson2001}.
+Note that the authors did not specify which hyper-rectangle should be selected from the same group $(\delta^k_i)$ if more than one with identical objective function values exist.
+Thus, the hyper-rectangle with the larger index value was selected in our implementations.

-In~\cite{Gablonsky2001} the algorithm named \directz{} was proposed.
-In most of \direct-type{} algorithms, the size of the hyper-rectangle is measured by a half-length of a diagonal (see~\eqref{eq:distance}).
-In \directz{}, the measure of a hyper-rectangle is evaluated by the length of its longest side .
-Such a measure corresponds to the infinity norm and allows the \directz{} algorithm to group more hyper-rectangles with the same measure.
-Thus, there are fewer distinct measures, and therefore, fewer potentially optimal hyper-rectangles are selected.
-Moreover, with \directz{} at most one hyper-rectangle selected from each group, even if there is more than one potentially optimal hyper-rectangle in the same group.
+In~\cite{Gablonsky2001}, the algorithm named \directz{} was proposed.
+In most \direct-type{} algorithms, the measure of the hyper-rectangle is calculated by a half-length of a diagonal (see~\eqref{eq:distance}).
+In \directz{}, this measure is evaluated by the length of its longest side.
+This measure corresponds to the infinity norm and allows the \directz{} algorithm to group more hyper-rectangles with the same measure.
+Thus, there are fewer different measures, so fewer POHs are selected Moreover, with \directz{} at most one hyper-rectangle selected from each group, even if there is more than one POH in the same group.
 Such a strategy allows a reduction in the number of divisions within a group.
+Once again, the same rule is adapted \cite{Stripinis2018a} to determine which hyper-rectangle to select from several possible ones.